 What will it take, then, to drive media sales today and in the future?
 It all comes down to a laser-like focus on the customer and their needs.
 And while sales methodologies have long preached a customer-first approach, until now, we’ve never been in a sales environment that makes a true customer focus so imperative.

-Here are four customer-focused sales strategies that salespeople can adopt right away to drive media sales now and in the second half of the year.
+Here are four customer-focused sales strategies that salespeople can adopt right away to drive media sales now and in 2021.

 1. Become Your Customers’ Trusted Advisor on Digital Media

 Just think about how overwhelmed many media salespeople are by their own company’s digital solution sets.
 It stands to reason that clients don’t fully understand what’s available to them, either.

 Now is the perfect time for AEs to sharpen their digital skills.
 With digital media consumption on the rise pre-coronavirus as well as during the crisis, the potential payoff for salespeople and their companies is huge.

 This is an opportunity for AEs to become their clients’ trusted advisor on strategic digital solutions, which can lead clients to place more value on the relationship.

 At Borrell, Bill Caudill, VP of Digital Sales at Nexstar, mused that gaining digital marketing expertise is no easy task, as this subject is offered today as a four-year college degree.
 And yet, through training and self-directed learning, salespeople can acquire the most essential digital-marketing skills.